ConservationInternational/cplus-plugin/docs/user/guide/index.md

 Both Carbon and Priority weighted layers (PWL) should not contain any nodata values.
-If the nodata pixels is not removed from the rasters, the user's analysis will be less efficient and likely result in a reduction in results (e.g. all nodata pixels will end up as nodata).
-Figure 1 shows a Carbon raster with nodata pixels.
+If the nodata pixels is not removed from the rasters, the user's analysis will be less efficient and likely result in a reduction in results (e.g. all nodata pixels will end up as nodata). **Figure 1** shows a Carbon raster with nodata pixels.

 ![QGIS unknown crs](img/qgis-carbon-not-filled.png)

+*Figure 1: Raster with nodata pixels*

 Follow these easy steps to remove nodata pixels from a raster: